-When investing in property with a view to a sound medium to long term proposition, there are a number of key criteria or ‘rules’ one needs to bear in mind, says Elwyn Schenk, Pam Golding Properties area principal in uMhlanga and eMdloti on the KwaZulu-Natal north coast.
+When investing in property with a view to a sound medium to the long-term proposition, there are several key criteria or ‘rules’ one needs to bear in mind, says Elwyn Schenk, Pam Golding Properties area principal in uMhlanga and eMdloti on the KwaZulu-Natal north coast.
+When investing in property with a view to a sound medium to the long-term proposition, there are several key criteria or ‘rules’ one needs to bear in mind, says Elwyn Schenk, Pam Golding Properties area principal in uMhlanga and eMdloti on the KwaZulu-Natal north coast.

 Decide on your investment strategy

 It is important to identify your reason for the purchase – is it for a family home, buy to let, or buy, ‘fix up’ and sell?
 This will have a bearing on the term for which you will hold the investment and your expected return.
 Normally property investment is of a longer-term nature, mainly because turnaround costs (transfer duties, fees, moving costs) are relatively high relative to the acquisition cost.